Mia Curtis,

 Doctoral Trainee

-In her free time, Mia enjoys spending time with her playful kitten, trying new restaurants, having park picnics, and exploring the diverse cultures and neighborhoods of the Bay Area
+In my free time, I enjoy spending time with my playful kitten, trying new restaurants, having park picnics, and exploring the diverse cultures and neighborhoods of the Bay Area.